-Most employers are required to file a federal 940 Form each year.
-This includes employers who paid wages of $1,500 or more to employees in any calendar quarter during 2015 or 2016.
-It also includes employers who had one or more employees for at least some part of a day in any 20 or more different weeks in 2015 and/or 2016, including full-time, part-time, and temporary employees.
-Even if the business was sold, if the conditions apply, the employer must file a 940 tax form.
+Most employers are required to file form 940 each year.
+This includes employers who paid wages of $1,500 or more to employees in any calendar quarter during 2021 or 2022.
+It also includes employers who had one or more employees for at least some part of a day in any 20 or more different weeks in 2021 and/or 2022, including full-time, part-time, and temporary employees.
+Even if the business was sold, if the conditions apply, the employer must file a 940 form.

 Exemptions to File or E-file IRS Form 940

-Certain employers of agricultural workers, Indian Tribal Government workers, and household, tax-exempt organization, and state or local government employees are exempt from filing a federal 940 form.
-For instance, household employers only need to report if they paid cash wages of $1000 or more in any calendar quarter of 2015 or 2016.
-Agricultural employees only need to e-file IRS Form 940 if they paid cash wages of $20,000 or more to farmworkers during any quarter of 2015 or 2016 or if they employe 10+ farmworkers during any 20 or more weeks in 2015 or 2016.
+Certain employers of agricultural workers, Indian Tribal Government workers, and household, tax-exempt organization, and state or local government employees are exempt from filing a federal Form 940.
+For instance, household employers only need to report if they paid cash wages of $1000 or more in any calendar quarter of 2021 or 2022.
+Agricultural employees only need to e-file Form 940 if they paid cash wages of $20,000 or more to farmworkers during any quarter of 2021 or 2022 or if they employ 10+ farmworkers during any 20 or more weeks in 2021 or 2022.
 Federally recognized Indian tribal government employers, tax-exempt organization employers, and state and local government employers are exempt from e-filing IRS Form 940.

 You can either paper file a 940 tax form or you can e-file it.
 To e-file IRS Form 940, you’ll need to use an IRS-authorized e-file provider for the 940 tax form.
 Luckily, ExpressIRSForms, your favorite IRS-authorized e-file provider, now supports e-filing for IRS Form 940!
 Simply log into your ExpressIRSForms account and select the 940 Form option.
 Enter in the information required to e-file IRS Form 940 then continue to review your completed form.
 Pay our one-time transmittal fee and e-file directly with the IRS.
 It’s that simple to e-file IRS Form 940!